Think these things are important? Then let’s work together.

 Building (together in) the Future is not Design + Construction of the Past.

 Cost certainty, schedule predictability and the preservation of quality can coexist.
 It means the right decisions need to be made at the right times by the right people.
 While owners drive, we're riding shotgun.
-This helps owners to advance faster and farther on each project than they'd be able to otherwise, avoiding nasty hold-ups, like supply chain distribution issues that the world is currently facing.
+This helps owners to advance faster and farther on each project than they'd be able to otherwise, avoiding nasty hold-ups, like supply chain distribution issues that the world continues to face.

 Priority 3